 - Login to your Freshservice account.

-- Under the Admin tab, click on the Support Channels -> Email.
+- Under the Admin tab, move over to Channels -> Email Settings and Mailboxes.

-- Under Global Support Emails, click on the primary helpdesk address to edit.
+- Under Global Support Emails, click on the primary service desk address to edit.
 You can also click on New Email Settings to create multiple support email addresses.

 - Give your support email a name (like MyCompany Helpdesk).
 This will be the “From” name that your customers see in your reply emails.